Accuracy International Arctic Warfare

 The Accuracy International Arctic Warfare rifle is a bolt-action sniper rifle designed and manufactured by the British company Accuracy International.
 It has proved popular as a civilian, police, and military rifle since its introduction in the 1980s.
-The rifles have some features that improve performance in very cold conditions (which gave the rifle its name) without impairing operation in less extreme conditions.
+The rifles have features that improve performance in extremely cold conditions (which gave the rifle its name) without impairing operation in less extreme conditions.

 Arctic Warfare rifles are generally fitted with a Schmidt & Bender Police & Military II (PM II) telescopic sight with fixed or variable magnification.
 Variable telescopic sights can be used if the operator wants more flexibility to shoot at varying ranges, or when a wide field of view is required.
 Accuracy International actively promotes fitting the German-made Schmidt & Bender PM II product line as sighting components on their rifles, which is rare for a rifle manufacturer.
 The German and Russian forces preferred a telescopic sight made by Zeiss over Accuracy International's recommendation.

 History

 Original design

+The origin of the then innovative design ideas goes back to Olympic shooting gold medalist Malcolm Cooper, and the technical and production specialists and gun smiths Dave Walls and David Caig, operating from a modestly equipped shed and predates the foundation of Accuracy International.

-The Accuracy International PM (Precision Marksman) rifle was entered into a British competition in the early 1980s as a replacement for the Lee–Enfield derived sniper rifles then in use by the British Army (e.g. L42A1).
-The Accuracy International rifle was selected over the Parker Hale M85.
-The British Army adopted the Accuracy International PM in 1982 into service as the L96A1 and outfitted the rifle with Schmidt & Bender 6×42 telescopic sights.
+The Accuracy International PM (Precision Marksman) rifle was entered into a British competition after the Falklands War in the early 1980s as a replacement for the Lee–Enfield derived sniper rifles then in use by the British Army (e.g. L42A1).
+The selection process was the impetus for outsourcing and professionalizing (test) arms production, enabling a recently founded small company to participate.
+The Accuracy International PM was selected over the Parker Hale M85, Heckler & Koch PSG1, SIG Sauer SSG 2000, and Remington 700.
+The British Army adopted the Accuracy International PM in 1984 into service as the L96A1 and outfitted the rifle with Schmidt & Bender 6×42 telescopic sights designated the L13A1.
 In this configuration the rifle is capable of first shot hits with a cold, warm or fouled barrel.
-Tests with 10.89 g (168 gr) ammunition provided sub 0.5 MOA ten-shot groups at 91 m (100 yd) and the rifle was supplied with a telescopic sight, bipod, five magazines, sling, cleaning kit and tool roll, encased in a fitted transport case.
+Tests with 10.89 g (168 gr) ammunition provided sub 0.5 MOA ten-shot groups at 91 m (100 yd).
+The rifle was supplied with a telescopic sight, bipod, five magazines, sling, cleaning kit and tool roll, encased in a fitted transport case.